callysto/curriculum-notebooks/README.md

 ## Getting Started

-These instructions will get a copy of the project up and running on the remote callysto hub for development purposes.
+These instructions will get a copy of the project up and running on the remote Callysto Hub for development purposes.

-Sign in to the [Callysto hub](https://hub.callysto.ca) and start your server.
+Sign in to the [Callysto Hub](https://hub.callysto.ca) and start your server.

 Create a new Terminal instance in the hub and then clone this git repo.
 You should now see this repo in the hub.